Python-SIP/sip/docs/directives.rst

 .. parsed-literal::
     %SipModuleConfiguration {*option* *option* ...}

-This directive is used (by ABI v14 and later) to specify how the :mod:`sip` module should be configured.
+This directive is used to specify how the :mod:`sip` module should be configured.
+It is ignored by ABI versions prior to v14.
 The possible options are as follows:

 BrokenTypeNames
     The module part of the fully qualified name of :mod:`sip` module types